NicolaTamanini/NicolaTamanini.github.io/CV.md

 ### Research appointements

+- Coordinator of the cosmology working group of the _GdR Ondes Gravitationnelles_ (since 2022)
 - Elected junior chair of the _LISA Cosmology Working Group_ (since 2021)
 - Chair of the _LIGO/Virgo/Kagra Cosmology Working Group_ (since 2021)
 - Member of the _LISA Publication and Presentation (P&P) Committee_ (since 2021)